-Our program team consists of seven dedicated staff located across the state who each possess a deep understanding of the local community.
-Each team member works with program partner staff to determine the best way to conduct the book rotation and parent/caregiver workshops.
+Our dedicated Program Team members are located across the state, and each possess a deep understanding of their local community.
+Team members work directly with program partner staff to determine the best way to conduct the book rotation and parent/caregiver workshops.

 Access to age-appropriate and culturally relevant books combined with coaching parents/caregivers on how to best engage children in books results in an increase in reading frequency, quality and ultimately, kindergarten readiness.

 Many of the families we serve are bilingual households.

 We encourage families to engage in booksharing in all of their household languages and work with partners to help them understand the differences between bilingual and single-lingual speakers.
 Children learning more than one language often take longer to become proficient in both languages, but the total number of words learned is often similar to single-lingual children.
 (Zero to Three)

 A model based on over 30 years of research.